Garden City remembers 9/11

 GARDEN CITY, Kan.
-(KSNW) -18 years ago, several large and small planes were dispatched to immediately ground their aircraft, landing them at the Garden City Regional Airport.
+(KSNW) – Eighteen years ago, several large and small planes were dispatched to immediately ground their aircraft, landing them at the Garden City Regional Airport.

 “Within a few minutes, we were dispatched to the Garden City Airport,” he said.